One family.

 A tinkerer.
 A storyteller.
 A Kentucky charmer.
 Frederick “Booker” Noe was many things, but most of all he was a man of vision and conviction.
 Since T. Jeremiah didn’t have children, he brought on his nephew, Booker, to become the first Beam master distiller with the last name Noe.
 Turns out he could make bourbon with the best of ‘em.
 Booker was never a man who stopped short.
 He always pushed ahead.
 He tweaked and tinkered until his bourbons stood up to his standards.
 He experimented with the distilling equipment and found the “sweet spots” in the rackhouse that created the best tasting bourbons.
 He started bottling his discoveries, sharing them first with friends and family and, eventually, the world.
 Booker’s “Small Batch Collection” would go on to include Basil Hayden®, Knob Creek®, Booker’s® and Baker’s®.
 It would revolutionize the industry and make a place for Booker in the bourbon history books.

-Frederick “Fred” Noe III - Master Distiller Created The Small Batch Bourbons
+Image of Frederick “Fred” Noe III - Master Distiller

 Frederick “Fred”